 In some cases, medical interventions may be recommended to address age-related incontinence.
 These interventions should be prescribed and performed by healthcare professionals after a thorough evaluation of the individual’s condition and medical history.
 Treatment options may vary depending on the type and severity of incontinence, as well as the individual’s overall health.

-• Botulinum Toxin Injections: Commonly known as Botox, these injections can be administered into the bladder muscle to treat urge incontinence.
-The toxin temporarily paralyzes the overactive bladder muscle, reducing the number of involuntary contractions and subsequent leakage.
+- Botulinum Toxin Injections: Known commonly as Botox, these injections can be administered into the bladder muscle to treat urge incontinence.
+The toxin temporarily paralyzes the overactive bladder muscle, reducing involuntary contractions and leakage.

-• Sacral Nerve Stimulation (SNS): This procedure involves implanting a device near the sacral nerves that control bladder function.
-The device sends electrical impulses to these nerves, helping to regulate bladder activity and improve incontinence symptoms.
+- Sacral Nerve Stimulation (SNS): This procedure involves implanting a device near the sacral nerves that control bladder function.
+The device sends electrical impulses to these nerves, helping to regulate bladder activity and improve symptoms.

-• Percutaneous Tibial Nerve Stimulation (PTNS): PTNS is a less invasive form of neuromodulation where a thin needle electrode is inserted near the ankle to stimulate the tibial nerve.
-This nerve connects to the sacral nerves, providing a similar effect as SNS.
+- Percutaneous Tibial Nerve Stimulation (PTNS): PTNS is a minimally invasive form of neuromodulation where a thin needle electrode is inserted near the ankle to stimulate the tibial nerve, which connects to the sacral nerves, providing a similar effect as SNS.

-• Artificial Urinary Sphincter (AUS): For men with severe stress incontinence, an AUS can be implanted around the urethra.
-The AUS consists of a cuff that can be inflated or deflated to control urine flow, allowing for improved bladder control.
+- Artificial Urinary Sphincter (AUS): For men with severe stress incontinence, an AUS can be implanted around the urethra.
+The AUS contains a cuff that can be inflated or deflated to control urine flow, enhancing bladder control.

 It’s important to note that medications and medical interventions should be prescribed and performed by healthcare professionals after a thorough evaluation of the individual’s condition and medical history.
 Treatment options may vary depending on the type and severity of incontinence, as well as the individual’s overall health.